11 Incredibly Powerful Ways To Nurture Inclusion At The Workplace

 Every guest has their own set of preferences.
-Some are vegetarian while others are vegans Some have a gluten allergy, others don’t like eggs.
+Some are vegetarian, while others are vegans.
+Some have a gluten allergy; others don’t like eggs.

 The problem is, you have a set menu.
 Even unknowingly, you have managed to alienate half of your guests.

 Seeing that problem, you made a few changes the next time you hosted a dinner.
-And the next week.
+And the following week.
 And the week after that.
 Until finally, you create a menu that every guest manages to enjoy.

-5 Steps To Improve Inclusion At The Workplace
+11 Actionable Steps To Improve Inclusion At The Workplace

 1. Educate Managers About Inclusion At The Workplace